krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 in your future project.
 Be aware of it!

 By now, the application has all data it needs to run business logic!
-It turns on and off an LED depending on a PIN number you enter!
+It turns on and off an LED depending on a pin number you enter!
 It also sends a feedback back to Serial Monitor!
 Isn't it great!
 Finally, your first useful app.
 Now imagine these LEDs are light bulbs, a kettle, a coffee machine and so on.
 You can control them all with some basic knowledge on power electronics (i.e, how to use relays).